JonssonF/Advanced.NET-Labb-3---API/README.md

 - Retrieve interests linked to a specific person
 - Retrieve links linked to a specific person
 - Associate a person with a new interest
-- Add new links for a specific person and interest
+- Create new links for a specific person and interest
 - Create new persons
 - Update name of person
-- Add new interests
+- Create new interests

 ---